See why real gold does not stick to magnets, what tungsten and plated fakes can hide, and which weight, density, and testing steps come next. safely.

 Better follow-up checks after the magnet test

 As an Amazon Associate, GoldConsul may earn from qualifying purchases.
+Prices are not shown and can change on Amazon.

 New Personal Coin Scale Pro

-Best for: Checking coin and small-bar weight in grams, pennyweight and troy ounces.
+Best for: checking coin and small-bar weight in grams, pennyweight, and troy ounces.

 Coin Ping Tester

-Best for: Portable sound checks for common bullion coins at shows, shops or home.
+Best for: portable sound checks for common bullion coins at shows, shops, or home.

 GTE Jewelry Testing Kit

-Best for: Quick home screening for 10K, 14K, 18K, 22K and 24K gold claims.
+Best for: quick home screening for common 10K, 14K, 18K, 22K, and 24K gold claims.

-Use note: Magnet tests are only a screen, not authentication.
+Check current price on AmazonUse note: Magnet tests are only a screen, not authentication.
 Use multiple checks or a professional test for meaningful purchases.

 Magnet Test Reliability Chart